Click here to read about the summer's FEATURED ARTISTS!

 As an "extra" for site visitors, this page lists a

 few other things you can do, get or see for free this summer.
-The lists include everything from free movies, Shakespeare performances and museum days to car shows, nature-related events and birthday treats.
+The lists include everything from free movies and museum days to car shows and birthday treats.
 The page also incorporates the same type of information as found in the site's Twitter postings during

 the rest of the year.
 (Twitter and Facebook postings also

 general public.
 Check with the sponsoring venue if you are unsure.
-The list of events and activities below is a dynamic list; it is updated over the course of the summer as information
+The list below is a dynamic list; it is updated over the course of the summer as information

 Click on a category below to go directly to an "Extras" section, or continue scrolling down the page.